MehrdadSamadishadlou/Python_Fundamentals/materials.md

 ## An Introduction to Python Programming

-You can download the introductory presentation file by following the link provided below.
+You can go ahead and download the introductory presentation file by following the link provided below.

 <a href="https://drive.google.com/file/d/1_T3GfRbYpqVV8wFoTKopiM-fSGS-Ogk-/view?usp=sharing" target="_blank"><button>Presentation</button></a>